isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

 <p>Some courses offered in university have pre-requisites, and students are strongly encouraged to visit the university websites to find out more.</p>

-<p>For more information on subjects offered in VJC, do check our website<a href="https://staging.d31hymonz16767.amplifyapp.com/learn-like-a-victorian/academic-disciplines/">/learn-like-a-victorian/academic-disciplines/</a>.
+<p>For more information on subjects offered in VJC, do check our <a href="/learn-like-a-victorian/academic-disciplines/">website</a>.
 You may also find out more from our teacher advisors.
 Please write to:</p>

 <p>Ms Toh Chui Hoon, Head of Dept/Science at:
 	<a href="toh.chuihoon@vjc.edu.sg">toh.chuihoon@vjc.edu.sg</a></p>